jdegrootlutzner/critical-collections-analysis/README.md

 ![alt text](https://github.com/jdegrootlutzner/critical-collections-analysis/blob/master/Analysis/TopicModel.png)

-To understand the topic overtime model we created scatter plots using the matlibpy library.
+To understand the topic overtime model we created scatter plots using the matlibp library.
 An example of this is shown below:

 ![alt text](https://github.com/jdegrootlutzner/critical-collections-analysis/blob/master/Analysis/TopicTime.png)